mCRL2org/mCRL2/doc/sphinx-2/user_manual/download.rst

-.. include:: toplevel.inc
+.. include:: ../_includes/toplevel.inc

 ..
 The links to the release are hard coded in downloads-release.inc.
 ..
 The nightly builds are linked in downloads-nightly.inc.

-.. include:: downloads-release.inc
+.. include:: ../_includes/downloads-release.inc
-.. include:: downloads-nightly.inc
+.. include:: ../_includes/downloads-nightly.inc

 .. _download: